-STATEMENT ACCOMPANYING NOTICE OF THIRTIETH ANNUAL GENERAL MEETING
+STATEMENT ACCOMPANYING NOTICE OF THIRTY-FIRST ANNUAL GENERAL MEETING (31ST AGM)

-- 1. The Directors who are standing for re-election at the Thirtieth Annual General Meeting of the Company pursuant to the Constitution of the Company are: -

-- (a) Dr. Poh Soon Sim (Clause 97)

-- (b) Dato' Ng Wan Peng (Clause 97)
+- 1. The Directors who are standing for re-election at the Thirty-First Annual General Meeting (31st AGM) of the Company pursuant to the Constitution of the Company are: - - (a) Dato' Dr Abu Talib Bin Bachik (Clause 97) - (b) Dato' Mohamed Khadar Bin Merican (Clause 97) - Ling Hee Keat (Clause 97) (c)

-The Board of Directors, taking into the recommendation of Nomination Committee, supported the abovementioned Directors of their re-election as Director at the Thirtieth Annual General Meeting of the Company.
+The Board of Directors, taking into the recommendation of Nomination Committee, supported the abovementioned Directors of their re-election as Director at the Thirty-First Annual General Meeting of the Company.